COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/Wisconsin/README.md

       2. Temp

       3. NCES_WI [will start empty]

       4. Output_Files

       5. Output_Files_ND: This is a folder for the non-derivation output.
+[Unused as of 02/28/2025.]

 ## Process
     Place all do files in the WI folder.